Orders, decorations, and medals of Malaysia: St. John Ambulance of Malaysia awards and honours

+Malaysia Civil Defence Force

 States and federal territories orders, decorations, and medals

 The Malaysian states each have their own internal honours system, though they differ in some ways from their federal counterpart.
 Johor was the first to create its own honours in 1880.
 However, after the establishment of the Malaysian honours system in 1963, other states moved to initiate their own systems after the federal government refused to do so on their behalf.
 An agreement was eventually reached on the placement of the state honours in the Malaysian order of precedence for orders, decorations, and medals.

 Imperial and foreign honours

 State honours bestowed upon a Malaysian by a foreign government must be approved by the Government of Malaysia before the insignia, decoration, or medal may be worn.